JDrocks450/nio2so/nio2so.TSOView2/readme.md

 TSOView2 supports the following functions in the View menu:

 * **Viewing an interactive library** of the currently reverse-engineered Maxis Protocol for The Sims Online: Pre-Alpha using nio2so's implementation.
-[Jump](https://github.com/JDrocks450/nio2so/tree/master/nio2so.TSOView2#Viewing-the-Maxis-Protocol)
+[Jump](https://github.com/JDrocks450/nio2so/tree/master/nio2so.TSOView2#Viewing-the-Maxis-Protocol) - [Full Spec](https://github.com/JDrocks450/nio2so/wiki/The-Sims-Online:-Pre%E2%80%90Alpha-%E2%80%90-Voltron-Specification)
 * **View Constants** found in the Executable file, search, copy values, etc.

 ### Plugin Menu